travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

 Travis CI can automatically deploy your [Google App Engine](https://cloud.google.com/appengine/docs) or [Managed VMs](https://cloud.google.com/appengine/docs/managed-vms/) application after a successful build.

-For a minimal configuration, enable "Google App Engine Admin API" from the [Google Cloud Console Dashboard](http://console.developers.google.com) and add the following to your `.travis.yml`:
+For a minimal configuration, add the following to your `.travis.yml`:

 ```yaml
 deploy:
   provider: gae